The people have spoken!

 I got a little over-zealous with the pictures this time.
 I’m not sorry.

-I also found that, as usual, my food processor was too small to fit all of the ingredients of the filling, so I had to mix it in batches.
+As usual, my food processor was too small to fit all of the ingredients of the filling, so I had to mix it in batches.
 If you have to do this as well, stir all of the ingredients together in a bowl first before pouring into the food processor to make sure your batches come out the same.
 This is one instance that I would say don’t skip the food processor, as it really is paramount in order to smooth out the texture of the ricotta.

 Not to brag or anything, but just look at it!
 With the aid of a few cookie cutters, you could get really creative here.
 If any of you decide to make an apple tree (get it!), please send me a picture.
 My big plans were thwarted when it was time to cook and I couldn’t find my leaf cookie cutter.
 I finished the tart with a drizzle of Maple syrup for color and shine.